taronaeo/llama.cpp-s390x/docs/build-s390x.md

 ### 3. zDNN Accelerator

-_Only available in IBM z16 or later system.
-No direction at the moment._
+_Only available in IBM z16 / LinuxONE 4 or later system.
+No support currently available._

 ### 4. Spyre Accelerator

-_No direction at the moment._
+_Only available with IBM z17 / LinuxONE 5 or later system.
+No support currently available._

 ## Performance Tuning